 As you are preparing your home for sale and readying for those all-important showings which will hopefully yield a buyer waving a contract around, keep this image in mind: HGTV meets the Queen of England.

-All personal pics, knick-knacks (keep just a select few), books, magazines, etc. should be stored….preferably in a storage unit and not stuffed under your bed.
+You can also visit here to know how your personal pics, knick-knacks (keep just a select few), books, magazines, etc. should be stored….preferably in a storage unit and not stuffed under your bed.

 And please….for the love of all that is holy….don’t have one of those POD contraptions parked out on your curb….rent one if you must, but before you start showing your house, and before pics are taken, that thing has GOT to GO.
 So pack it up and then get it the heck out of there….you have a house to sell!